What is an Acceptable Use Policy?

-One thing that is similar to acceptable use policy are Internet Service Providers.
+Something that often works in conjunction with an acceptable use policy are Internet Service Providers.
 An internet service provider is an organization that allows customers to make use of the internet.
 These require people to sign an acceptable use policy before granting them use of the internet.
 This connects to the service legal agreement between the internet service provider and whoever the customer may be.
 There are eight elements of an acceptable use policy:

 - Not using the service in any violation of the law